admatt01/AWS-Two-Tier-Web-App/README.md

 - Web servers connect to the RDS Db instance via backend private subnets with security groups (10.0.0.0/16>MySQL) for secure connectivity to the RDS Db.

 Notes:
-- Probably should be broken down to include a variables.tf file for best practises.
+- Probably should be broken down to include a [variables].tfvars file for best practises.
 Variables file could be used to change AZ's, db storage settings, etc.

 - Creates resources in the new AWS Melbourne region (ap-southeast-4) so care should be taken to adjust accordingly for your region.